opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 ### <a name="scheduling_configuration">Scheduling Configuration</a>

-Schedule frequency and amount of times an object should be processed when using S3 Scan.
-For example, a `rate` of `PT1H` and a `job_count` of 3 would result in each object getting processed 3 times, starting after source is ready and then every hour after the first time the object is processed.
+Schedule interval and amount of times a S3 bucket should be scanned when using S3 Scan.
+For example, a `interval` of `PT1H` and a `count` of `3` would result in each bucket being scanned 3 times with 1 hour interval in between each scan, starting after source is ready and then every hour after the first scan.

-* `rate` (Optional) : A String that indicates the rate to process an S3 object based on the `job_count`.
+* `interval` (Optional) : A String that indicates the minimum interval between each scan.
+If objects from fist scan are not proceed within configured interval, scan will be done whenever there are no pending objects to process from previous scan.
   Supports ISO_8601 notation Strings ("PT20.345S", "PT15M", etc.) as well as simple notation Strings for seconds ("60s") and milliseconds ("1500ms").
-  Defaults to 8 hours, and is only applicable when `job_count` is greater than 1.
+  Defaults to 8 hours, and is only applicable when `count` is greater than 1.
-* `job_count` (Optional) : An Integer that specifies how many times each S3 object should be processed.
+* `count` (Optional) : An Integer that specifies how many times bucket will be scanned.
 Defaults to 1.

 ### <a name="aws_configuration">AWS Configuration</a>